 What are the features of the NAB Gold banking account?

-Compare NAB’s premier transaction account with what you get from other Australian banks to help you find an account that best suits your banking needs:
+Compare NAB’s premier transaction account with what you get from other Australian banks to help you find an account that best suits your banking needs.
+Please be aware that this account is for NAB Private Tailored Customers - you cannot apply for this as a standalone account.

 - Get exclusive deals through Visa Entertainment